ContainerSolutions/runbooks/content/posts/hugo-is-fantastic.md

 />
 ```

-That's it, then you can use this new component in any of your posts e.g.
+That's it.
+Then you can use this component in any of your posts e.g.

 ```md
 {{</* robot "Kelsey Hightower" */>}}